 Many families seek mental health assistance for their kids, but few families I meet think about some of the most important questions to ask when going through the process of selecting providers and methods of help.
 In fact, in far too many cases parents make hurried decisions based on little more than talking to a friend or neighbor, and then eventually meet with a mental health professional without having important questions to discuss with the provider.
 Should you call a psychiatrist or Psychologist?
 Should you investigate teletherapy, or focus on traditional in-person counseling?
 Would a treatment plan built on psychotropic drugs be pursued, or a non-drug life skills approach instead?
 It is important to become a critical thinking consumer when examining mental health options, as the treatments currently available range dramatically with respect to outcomes, side effects, and costs.

 The top 5 questions parents should ask when examining mental health options for kids

 - How is a diagnosis determined?
-In some cases today pediatricians simply acquiesce to a parent’s request for “help” with respect to their child’s depression, anxiety, or lacking attention.
-No formal diagnosis takes place, but instead the parent is given an (endless?) prescription for a psychotropic medication.
+In some cases today pediatricians passively go along with a parent’s request for “help” with respect to their child’s depression, anxiety, or lacking attention.
+No formal diagnosis takes place, but instead the parent is given a prescription for a psychotropic medication.
 Generally speaking, simply filling a prescription without a counseling component is not the best way to begin psychological services, and parents should instead seek help from an experienced, licensed clinician using a formal diagnostic system.